zulip/zulip/docs/documentation/integrations.md

 Usually, this involves a few steps:

-* Add text explaining all of the steps required to setup the integration, including what URLs to use, etc. See [Writing guidelines](#writing-guidelines) for detailed writing guidelines.
+* Add text explaining all of the steps required to set up the integration, including what URLs to use, etc. See [Writing guidelines](#writing-guidelines) for detailed writing guidelines.